Refinitiv/refinitiv-ui/documents/src/pages/start/theming.md

 import '@refinitiv-ui/halo-theme/dark/imports/native-elements';
 ```

-This package also includes some native element styles such as heading, a link, table, etc. They are **prepended** to a document's head section so they can be overridden later at the application level.
+This package also includes some native element styles such as heading, a (links), table, etc.

+o> Native element styles are _prepended_ to a document's head section.
+This allows application styles to provide overrides if required.

 ::footer::